pq-code-package/mlkem-c-embedded/README.md

 We're interested in hearing the way you are considering using **MLKEM-C-EMBEDDED** and could benefit from additional features.
 If you have specific feature requests, please open an issue.

+## Environment Setup

+All the develop and build dependencies are specified in [flake.nix](flake.nix).

+- Setup with nix,
+    - Running `nix develop` will execute a bash shell with the development environment specified in [flake.nix](flake.nix).
+    - Alternatively, you can enable `direnv` by using `direnv allow`, allowing it to handle the environment setup for you.

+- If your're not using nix, please ensure you have installed the same version as specified in [flake.nix](flake.nix).

+For further details, please refer to [DevSupport](dev-support/)

 ## Running tests and benchmarks

 The build system compiles tests and benchmarks for each mlkem parameter set on specified platform (currently only `stm32f4discovery` is supported).